Music is a powerful expression of one's soul and, as such, can shape us emotionally, intellectually and spiritually.

 Onalaska Music Academy (formerly known as Spicer Music Studio) was formed in 2008 by Lynn Maher.
 OMA was located on Critter Court in Onalaska and that was its home for 3 years.
 Lynn began her business with primarily piano instruction, then added violin and guitar from 2009 to 2011.

 Wanting more exposure, Lynn decided to move to 1288 Rudy Street.
 2011 continued to be a year of growth and voice instruction was added.
 In 2015 Drum was added to the studio instrument options.
-Now in 2018 OMA has continued to add instructors to the point where two teachers cover each instrument.
-And, has relocated to 1062 Oak Forest Drive to accommodate our continued growth and added online capabilities to support our in person lessons.
+Now in 2022 OMA has continued to add instructors to the point where two teachers cover each instrument.
+In 2020, we relocated to 1052 Oak Forest Drive to accommodate our continued growth and added online capabilities to support our in person lessons.